-However, if your wedding is coming up too soon and you really need to get your save-the-dates out, or if Summer is the only time you and/or your fiance are available due to work or school schedules, waiting might not be an option.
+However, if your wedding is coming up too soon and you really need to get your save-the-dates out, or if Summer is the only time you and/or your fiance are available due to work or school schedules, waiting several months might not be an option.
 If a warmer time of year is the only choice for scheduling your session,

 don’t sweat it (see what I did there?).
 We'll avoid being out in the direct sun as much as possible, and though it will certainly still be hot, it likely won’t be unbearable as long as you are dressed comfortably.
-That being said, we are all different in terms of how we react to relatively high ambient temperatures, with some people being fine, while others will sweat profusely and be absolutely miserable!
+That being said, we are all different in terms of how we react to relatively high ambient temperatures and humidity, with some people tolerating the heat fine, while others will sweat profusely, experience red blotchy skin, and be absolutely miserable!

-So, if you or your fiancé fall into the latter category, an even better option for a Summer portrait is to do an early morning session instead, as mornings will be quite a bit cooler than afternoons/evenings.
+So, if you or your fiancé fall into the latter category, an even better option for a Summer portrait is to do an early morning session instead, as mornings are quite a bit cooler than afternoons/evenings.
 Though this may sound like common sense, and even though I shift my daily exercise bike rides to mornings during these hotter months for this reason, it never actually occurred to me that this would be the ideal time of day for a portrait session until I had a destination couple

-who had come into town for some wedding planning activities, and the only time they could do their engagement portrait before heading back home was in the morning.
+who had come into town for some wedding planning activities, and the only time they could do their engagement portrait before heading back home was an early morning.
 Because it worked out so perfectly, I now encourage other couples to do so as well